rachetm/todo-react/README.md

 # todo-react
-A simple todo app written in React
+A simple todo app written in React with Redux